facelessuser/Rummage/docs/src/markdown/preferences.md

 Single Instance

 -   By default, Rummage will allow for multiple windows to be open.
-If this option is enabled, the first window will be be the only window to open.
+If this option is enabled, the first window will be the only window to open.
 All subsequent instances will pass their arguments to the first and close without showing a window.

 Language